TongLing916/tongling916.github.io/_posts/2020-3-9-Understanding-Check.md

 ### 12b.
 Place recognition

+1. What is an inverted file index?
+2. What is a visual word?
+3. How does K means clustering work?
+4. Why do we need hierarchical clustering?
+5. Explain and illustrate image retrieval using Bag of Words.
+6. Discussion on place recognition: what are the open challenges and what solutions have been proposed?

 ### 12c.
 Deep Learning Tutorial

 ### 13. Visual inertial fusion

+1. Why is it recommended to use an IMU for Visual Odometry?
+2. Why not just an IMU?
+3. How does a MEMS IMU work?
+4. What is the drift of an industrial IMU?
+5. What is the IMU measurement model?
+6. What causes the bias in an IMU?
+7. How do we model the bias?
+8. How do we integrate the acceleration to get the position formula?
+9. What is the definition of loosely coupled and tightly coupled visual inertial fusions?
+10. How can we use non linear optimization based approaches to solve for visual inertial fusion?

 ### 14. Event based vision

+1. What is a DVS and how does it work?
+2. What are its pros and cons vs. standard cameras?
+3. Can we apply standard camera calibration techniques?
+4. How can we compute optical flow with a DVS?
+5. Could you intuitively explain why we can reconstruct the intensity?
+6. What is the generative model of a DVS and how to derive it?
+7. What is a DAVIS sensor?
+8. What is the focus maximization framework and how does it work?
+What is its advantage compared with the generative model?
+9. How can we get color events?

 ### Literature